Section 48 inspections

 Choosing and appointing the inspecting body is down to the:

-You need to do this in consultation with the relevant faith body – see here for the list.
+You need to do this in consultation with the relevant faith body – check the list.